 The assertive individual will do this without the need to lose control, be violent, or cause an argument.

-How To “Treat” Anger?
+How To “Treat” Rage?

 These normalize brain and body processes as anger can disrupt brain and body chemicals.
+These are some of the best stress relief supplements that welp with mood disorders, physical and mental stress.

 These subdue inflammation for those with outbursts have elevated inflammation.